-In case kids weren't already upset, Generation III's Pokémon Ruby and Sapphire — scoring remakes later this year — went straight for the heartstrings.
+In case kids weren’t already upset, Generation III’s Pokémon Ruby and Sapphire — which scored remakes last year — went straight for the heartstrings.

 Cubone pines for the mother it will never see again.
 Seeing a likeness of its mother in the full moon, it cries.
 The stains on the skull the Pokémon wears are made by the tears it sheds.

 Go ahead, little Cubone — cry it out.
 Your life is pain, your very existence lingering proof of a traumatic event.
 One day you’ll evolve into Marowak, and then they’ll all pay.